jrief/django-websocket-redis/docs/introduction.rst

 |websocket-nodejs|

-Here, Django communicates with Node.JS using a RESTful API, which is ugly because it pulls in two completely technologies.
+Here, Django communicates with Node.JS using a RESTful API, which is hard to maintain because it pulls in two completely different technologies.
 In alternative proposals, other Python based asynchronous event frameworks such as Tornado_ or Twisted_ are used.
 But they all look like makeshift solutions, since one has to run a second framework side by side with Django.
 This makes the project dependent on another infrastructure and having to run two concurrent frameworks can be quite embarrassing during application development, specially while debugging code.

 While searching for a simpler solution, I found out that `uWSGI offers websockets`_ right out of the box.
-With Redis_ as message queue, and a few lines of Python code, one can bidirectionally communicate with any WSGI based framework, for instance **Django**.
+With Redis_ as a message queue, and a few lines of Python code, one can bidirectionally communicate with any WSGI based framework, for instance **Django**.
 Of course, here it also is prohibitive to create a new thread for each open websocket connection.
 Therefore that part of the code runs in one single thread/process for all open connections in a cooperative concurrency mode